Transfer of merit: Transfer of powers

 The idea that a certain power can be transferred from one person to another was known before Buddhism.
 In Hindu texts such as the Mahābhārata, it is described that devas can transfer certain powers (tejas).
 A similar belief existed with regard to the energy gained by performing austerities (tapas).
 In the Upanishads, certain ceremonies can be found in which a person's deeds are mystically transferred to another.
-In the Laws of Manu many examples can be found of good or evil deeds of one person being transferred to another person, whether on purpose or not.
+In the Dharmashastra many examples can be found of good or evil deeds of one person being transferred to another person, whether on purpose or not.
 However, according to Buddhist Studies scholar M. M. J. Marasinghe, the concept of the transfer of merit in early Buddhism is different from pre-Buddhist ideas in several respects: merit is not donated in literal, measurable parts; meritorious acts in relation to the Saṅgha are emphasized; devas do not take any part in it; and it is often a compassionate act towards living beings in the next world who are in suffering.
 Moreover, anthropologist Charles F. Keyes argues that transfer of merit in Buddhism differs from Hinduism in that no actual substance is exchanged in the rituals, but the transfer is merely abstract.